Architecture of Valencia, Spain

 6. Palau de la Generalitat Valenciana

-The Generalitat Valenciana is the name for the local government of the city, and their main administrative building is the Palau de la Generalitat Valenciana.
+The Generalitat Valenciana is the name of the local government of the city, and its main administrative building is the Palau de la Generalitat Valenciana.
 Built with Renaissance Architecture, the building was originally a hospital located only a few steps away from the Cathedral of Valencia.
 Construction began in 1409, and over time many additions including a small chapel were added.
 Today the Palau de la Generalitat Valenciana overlooks Plaça de la Verge, a small square lined with shops and cafes.

 Like Architecture of Cities?
 Sign up for our mailing list to get updates on our latest articles and other information related to Architectural History.